Robust and efficient data-driven predictive control: Robust eDDPC

 \section{Robust eDDPC}

-As explained in the previous sections, the image of $\widehat{P}$ defines an approximation of the finite-length behavior of the system.
-If such a matrix is used in the eDDPC scheme \eqref{eqn_eDDPC} in place of $P$, the problem might be infeasible since the predicted sequences $\bar{w}(t)$ are no longer guaranteed to be trajectories of the system.
-This necessitates certain modifications for the eDDPC scheme to account for measurement noise (in both the online and offline phases).
-In this section, we propose a robust formulation of the eDDPC scheme, then compare its sample and computational requirements against existing schemes from the literature.
-Later, we prove recursive feasibility and practical stability of the closed-loop system.
-To that end, we use the results of Corollary~\ref{cor_hatP_P} and follow the proof technique presented in \cite{Berberich22_IRP}, which lays a framework to analyze robustness of DDPC schemes based on inherent robustness of nominal MPC schemes \cite[Sec.
+In this section, we present a robust eDDPC scheme to counteract the effect of noisy data in both online and offline phases where the online noise is also assumed to satisfy Assumption~\ref{asmp_noisydata}, i.e., $\norm*{\epsilon^{\mathrm{on}}_t}_{\infty}\leq\bar\varepsilon$ for all $t\geq0$.
+Later in Section~\ref{sec_effcom}, we compare its sample and computational requirements against existing robust DDPC schemes from the literature.
+Finally, in Section~\ref{sec_rob_eDDPC_stability} we prove recursive feasibility and practical exponential stability of the resulting closed-loop system.
+To that end, we use the results of Corollary~\ref{cor_hatP_P} and follow a suitably modified version of the proof technique presented in \cite{Berberich22_IRP}, which lays a framework to analyze robustness of DDPC schemes based on inherent robustness of nominal MPC schemes \cite[Sec.
 3.5]{Rawlings17}.